-Chris Brown: Police called to his home for a disturbance
+Chris Brown arrested on suspicion of assault

 "At the same time," Brown added, "when I call the police for stalker people that are endangering my life, they don't come until the next day.
 Then somebody make a f***ed up allegation about me, and oh yeah the whole f***ing SWAT team."

-Brown was put on probation for five years in 2009 after pleading guilty to one count of felony assault over an attack on then girlfriend Rihanna.
+Brown, 27, was put on probation for five years in 2009 after pleading guilty to one count of felony assault over an attack on then girlfriend Rihanna.
 He was jailed for almost three months in 2014 after violating his probation.

-Brown's representatives did not immediately respond to CNN's request for comment on this story.

 CNN's Cherri Mossburg and Sonya Hamasaki contributed to this story.